1. STANDARD TERMS AND CONDITIONS

 (d) Time of payment is of the essence.

-9.7 If You fail to make any payment due to Us under the Contract by the due date for payment (the “due date”), then You shall pay interest on the overdue amount at the rate of 4% per annum above the base lending rate of Barclays Bank Plc from time to time.
+9.7 If You fail to make any payment due to Us under the Contract by the due date for payment (the “due date”), then You shall pay interest on the overdue amount at the rate of 8% per annum above the base lending rate of Bank of England and to be subject to debt recovery cost.
 Such interest shall accrue on a daily basis from the due date until the date of actual payment of the overdue amount, whether before or after judgment.
 You shall pay the interest together with the overdue amount.

 9.8 You shall pay all amounts due under the Contract in full without any deduction or withholding except as required by law and You shall not be entitled to assert any credit, set-off or counterclaim against Us in order to justify withholding payment of any such amount in whole or in part.
 We may at any time, without limiting any other rights or remedies that We may have, set off any amount owing to Us by You against any amount payable by Us to You.